dkarthe/webjeda-blog/_posts/2016-03-07-free-domain-email-zoho.md

 ![free email hosting for domain](/images/setup-custom-domain-email-with-ZOHO-4.jpg)

 ### Step 5:
 This is the crucial part where you have to verify your ownership for the domain.
-Select your domain registrar from the dropdown menu.
+Select your domain registrar from the drop-down menu.
 If you don't see your registrar in the list, then select others.
 ![free email hosting for domain](/images/setup-custom-domain-email-with-ZOHO-5.jpg)

 ### Step 6: